chortlehoort/presentations/polymer/README.md

-mobilejs
+Introduction to Polymer
 ========

-Presentation on mobile development in JavaScript for Nashville Coderfaire 2013
+Presentation on Google Polymer for Tennessee Coderfaire 2014